sofacoustics/SOFAlizer-for-pd/README.md

 * bela_SOFAlizer is based on the project BelaOnUrHead. https://github.com/theleadingzero/belaonurhead

 ## Hardware
-Bela - A Beagle Bone Black with Xenomai real-time kernel extensions and with custom expansion board for synchronous
+Bela - A Beagle Bone Black with Xenomai real-time kernel extensions and with custom expansion board
-&emsp;&emsp;&emsp;ultra low-latency audio and sensor processing at audio rate.
-As audio and sensor data is processed simultaneously,
+&emsp;&emsp;&emsp;for synchronous ultra low-latency audio and sensor processing at audio rate.
+As audio and sensor data
-&emsp;&emsp;&emsp;no jitter is introduced between them.
+&emsp;&emsp;&emsp;is processed simultaneously, no jitter is introduced between them.
-&emsp;&emsp;&emsp;Further it features two "Programmable Real-time Units " (PRUs), that are 200 MHz microcontrollers on the same chip as the CPU,
+&emsp;&emsp;&emsp;Further it features two "Programmable Real-time Units " (PRUs), that are 200 MHz microcontrollers
-&emsp;&emsp;&emsp;with access to the same memory and peripherals as the CPU.
+&emsp;&emsp;&emsp;on the same chip as the CPU, with access to the same memory and peripherals as the CPU.
-&emsp;&emsp;&emsp;A custom audio codec and sensor ADC/DAC driver utilizes the BeagleBone PRU and acts as a DMA (Direct Memory Access) controller,
+&emsp;&emsp;&emsp;A custom audio codec and sensor ADC/DAC driver utilizes the BeagleBone PRU and acts as a DMA
-&emsp;&emsp;&emsp;that transfers data between the hardware and a memory buffer.
+&emsp;&emsp;&emsp;(Direct Memory Access) controller, that transfers data between the hardware and a memory buffer.
-&emsp;&emsp;&emsp;A Xenomai real-time audio and sensor task can process data from this buffer and is able to run at higher priority than the Linux kernel.
+&emsp;&emsp;&emsp;A Xenomai real-time audio and sensor task can process data from this buffer and is able to run at
+&emsp;&emsp;&emsp;higher priority than the Linux kernel.
 &emsp;&emsp;&emsp;So Pure Data's audio callback function "DSP_perform" runs as Xenomai function at the highest priority.
 &emsp;&emsp;&emsp;**https://bela.io/**

 Adafruit 9-DOF Absolute Orientation IMU Head-tracker sensor: **https://www.adafruit.com/product/2472**